 - Folks upset by a lack of certifications for sustainability from organizations like MSC or Friend of the Sea.

 - People who want specifics as to the origin or the krill used.
 BulkSupplements doesn’t reveal the country of origin for their krill, as it’s sourced from various places.

-- Anyone who follows a kosher or halal diet.
+- Anyone who follows a kosher, halal, or pescatarian diet.

 When push comes to shove, it is going to be quite difficult to find a better bang for your buck when it comes to buying krill oil.
 The sheer volume available to purchase by BulkSupplements dwarfs their competitors.
 With that benefit does come tradeoffs, though.
 Sourcing krill from various sources means that there isn’t a specific origin to point to that will coincide with the batch you receive.
 The purity testing was enough to still earn a respectable rank on our list, and for anyone looking to buy in bulk, you found your match.

 Cholesterol is necessary for our bodies to build cells, but too much LDL cholesterol can be a bad thing.
 Heightened LDL cholesterol can generate heart problems and clog your arteries, and krill oil may be an effective way to help manage it.
 (6) NOW supplements designed their krill oil with cardiovascular health in mind.